lydiazly/star-path-viewer/README.md

 2. **[Nominatim API](https://nominatim.org/release-docs/latest/api/Overview)** - An API to search [OSM](www.openstreetmap.org) data by name and address (geocoding) and to generate synthetic addresses of OSM points (reverse geocoding).

-3. **[Baidu Web Service API](https://lbsyun.baidu.com/faq/api?title=webapi)** - Only if unable to connect to Nominatim, fallback to this geocoding service.
+3. **[Baidu Web Service API](https://lbsyun.baidu.com/faq/api?title=webapi)** - If a connection to Nominatim cannot be established, the system will switch to this alternative geocoding service.

+> :bulb: The geocoding service is selected when the website loads.
+If you are outside mainland China but notice that Baidu is being used, refreshing the page should resolve it and select Nominatim as intended.

 ## Resources

-This React client uses the following external resources:

 - Hipparchus Catalogue